 The VOTES Act

 In February 2021, we partnered with advocates and legislators to file the VOTES Act.
 More formally known as "An Act Fostering Voting Opportunities, Trust, Equity, and Security", the bill is sponsored by Rep. John Lawn in the House of Representatives (H.805) and Sen. Cindy Creem in the Senate (S.459).
 The VOTES Act is one of the boldest electoral reforms introduced in Massachusetts state history.
-Building off the the success of the 2020 Elections, it would make vote by mail permanent, expand early in-person voting options, implement same day voter registration, expand access to the ballot for eligible incarcerated citizens, and more.
+Building off the the success of the 2020 Elections, it will make vote by mail permanent, expand early in-person voting options, expand access to the ballot for eligible incarcerated citizens, and more.

 make vote by mail and expanded early voting permanent

 Due to the COVID19 pandemic in 2020, Massachusetts introduced vote by mail and expanded early voting for both the September 1 State Primary and November 3 General Election.
 These reforms, meant to confront an unprecedented crisis, allowed for unprecedented gains in our democracy.
 In both elections, the majority of voters cast ballots either early in person or by mail.
 Both elections also saw the highest voter turnout in decades.
 Yet these reforms expired at the end of 2020.
-To correct this, the VOTES Act would make them permanent.
+The VOTES Act has made them permanent.

 Increase accessibility for eligible incarcerated citizens